fenago/apache-solr/lab_guides/Lab_2.md

 ![](https://github.com/fenago/apache-solr/raw/master/images/a24b3170-adc4-44d3-bd85-77a964281e03.jpg)

-Now, if you haven\'t started Solr with example config sets, you will find no core created.
+Now, if you haven't started Solr with example config sets, you will find no core created.
 Simply put, a core is just like a database in an SQL table.
 To create a new core at any time, just use the following command: